Info and FAQ

 Can my child request to be with a friend who is also attending?
 Yes, this is common and we will grant all requests to the best of our ability.
 We recommend signing buddies up for the same track as well.
 We try to keep tracks together in the cabins to ensure proper supervision at all times.
 If your child is not in the same track, we cannot promise you will be in the same cabin, but we can try.
 Please make sure you noted your buddy’s name on the registration form.

 Where and what will my child eat while at camp?
-The dining hall at Camp Piankatank is air-conditioned and meals are served cafeteria style.
+The dining hall at Camp Piankatank is air-conditioned and meals are served family style.
 Meals are kid-friendly, but also well balanced.
 A salad bar is available at every meal.
-Check out our Menu Link.

 My child has food allergies or a special dietary need (vegetarians) What can he/she eat?
 We can work with you concerning special dietary needs.
 These kids should not miss camp because of their allergies.
 Here’s our menu Menu Link for children with severe allergies you may need to send a few items to supplement our menu.